 - The Magician represents deep, spiritual events taking place.
 In general, it indicates a very positive time in the questioner’s life, suggesting that he or she possesses the knowledge, strength, and inspiration required to overcome challenges.

 - The High Priestess indicates that the questioner should rely on intuition and inner knowledge at this point in his or her life, rather than focusing on the conscious mind and intellect.

 - The Empress suggests that people in general will be more attracted to the questioner in the near future, seeking him or her out in a quest for advice, wisdom, and support.

 - The Hierophant indicates that the questioner may be experiencing tension between his or her own spirituality and the beliefs of those around him/her.
 This card encourages the questioner to stand up for his or her own beliefs.

-These are only a few examples of individual tarot card readings; there are many more to discover their tarot card meanings.
+These are only a few examples of individual tarot card readings; there are many more to discover their egyptian tarot cards meanings.